 6. One of the most noticeable impacts of the outbreak and rapid spread of the COVID-19 pandemic was the abrupt interruption of more than two decades of continuous economic growth in Africa.
-It is noteworthy, however, that even before the pandemic, it was already common knowledge that the continent's growth, as impressive as it appeared, was not sufficiently inclusive, transformative and sustainable.
-High deficits in domestic and foreign productive investments on the continent continued to constrain its ability to meet the needs of its youthful, rapidly growing and urbanizing working-age population.
-Not only did African labour productivity continue to decline over the years, but economic growth and investment patterns in individual African countries were not of the type that could enable them to integrate into global value chains competitively.2 earnings, greenfield projects, and mergers and acquisitions.
-Altogether, FDI inflows plummeted in 2020, and could continue to fall in 2021.
+However, it is noteworthy that even before the pandemic, it was already common knowledge that the continent's growth, as impressive as it appeared, was not sufficiently inclusive, transformative, and sustainable.
+High deficits in domestic and foreign productive investments on the continent continued to constrain its ability to meet the needs of its youthful, rapidly growing and urbanising working-age population.
+Not only did African labour productivity continue to decline over the years, but economic growth and investment patterns in individual African countries were not of the type that could enable them to integrate into global value chains competitively.2

 7. The COVID-19 pandemic precipitated a sharp fall in the continent's inward investment.
 It has eroded investor confidence, prompted a generally negative economic outlook, and severely reduced the earnings of multinational enterprises.
-Investors are unable or unwilling to make new investments, which has decreased all the critical components of foreign direct investment (FDI), namely, reinvested
+Investors are unable or unwilling to make new investments, which has decreased all the critical components of foreign direct investment (FDI), namely, reinvested earnings, greenfield projects, and mergers and acquisitions.
+Altogether, FDI inflows plummeted in 2020 and could continue to fall in 2021.